The Best Cheap Ellipticals

 The best cheap elliptical machine retains the smooth ergonomics of its pricier peers, provides challenging levels of intensity, and offers clear programming that doesn’t get tangled up in low-quality tech.
 Over in our Best Elliptical review, we pursued great ellipticals at a range of price points; here we zoom in on our most affordable favorites.

-The Horizon's console proved its worth over time, too.
-The small, lime green screen features just a few essential metrics — time, calories, progress.
-The crystal clear readings give nothing but the information we were looking for.
-A pleasant surprise after seeing so many that are chock-full of scrolling messages, flashing lights, and extraneous info.
+The small, lime-green screen features just a few essential metrics: time, calories, and progress.
+The crystal-clear readings give nothing but the information we were looking for.
+This was a pleasant surprise after seeing so many that are chock-full of scrolling messages, flashing lights, and extraneous info.

 A lot of low-cost ellipticals don’t give your heart rate numerically, but instead translate it directly into a bar chart of heart rate zones.
 That can be helpful in its own way, but we loved that the Horizon serves up the raw data.
 People bring individualized fitness goals to the table, and to better serve those needs, we much preferred the Horizon’s specific digits over other models’ mysteriously calculated estimations.